 Janet, your recently hired accountant, has just informed you that she is pregnant with her first child.
 She wants to know if she will be paid during maternity leave and whether you will hold her job while she is out.

-- Does the FMLA apply here?
-It does if you have 50 or more employees on the payroll (including part-timers).
-If FMLA does apply, you are required to hold the job for 12 weeks, but the leave can be unpaid.
+- The FMLA applies if you have 50 or more employees on the payroll (including part-timers).
+In this case, you are required to hold the job for 12 weeks, but the leave can be unpaid.

-- Does Janet meet eligibility requirements?
-Under FMLA, the employee must be with the company for more than a year.
+- To be eligible, the employee must be with the company for more than a year.
 In this case, Janet does not meet FMLA eligibility requirements because she has been at the job less than 12 months.

-- Do local laws apply?
-Many states, cities and local governments have passed laws that give employees expanded leave rights over and above federal law.
+- Be aware, however, that many state, county and city laws give employees expanded leave rights beyond federal law.
 The laws may apply to smaller employers, provide longer leave periods or even require paid leave instead of unpaid leave.
 If laws conflict, you must go with the one that is most generous to the employee.

-- Any other things to consider?
-The Pregnancy Discrimination Act requires you to treat Janet’s request like any other leave of absence, for any other reason, under company policy.
+- Understand, too, that the Pregnancy Discrimination Act (PDA) requires you to treat Janet’s request like any other leave of absence, for any other reason, under company policy.
 That means her pay and benefits, eligibility, length of permitted time off, status during time off, reinstatement, the need for medical documentation and return-to-work releases should be consistent with other types of leave.

 Recognizing absences that fall under the FMLA